Kassala: History

 Kassala locals photographed during Walter Mittelholzer's visit in February 1934.
 His Swissair Fokker F.VIIb-3 m (CH-192) is in the background.

 In 1834, the Egyptian Army established Kassala as a garrison town following its conquest of Sudan in 1821.
 When the Mahdist state was established, the Egyptian garrison in Kassala found itself besieged by Mahdist forces.
 Under the terms of the 1884 Hewett Treaty, Abyssinian forces led by Ras Alula attempted to rescue the Egyptians.
 Although Ras Alula successfully defeated the Mahdists at the Battle of Kufit, he was unable to breach Kassala’s defenses and liberate the Egyptians.
 In 1886, after prolonged resistance, the Egyptian garrison finally surrendered to the Mahdists under Osman Digna.

 On July 17, 1894, Italy annexed Kassala to Italian Eritrea.
-The Italians fortified the town and brought stability to the region by pacifying the Beja, the dominant local population.
-However, Italy's defeat at the Battle of Adwa in 1896 changed Kassala's fate.
-Italy was forced to evacuate the town after failing to hold it until the arrival of advancing Anglo-Egyptian forces, who re-occupied Kassala and incorporated it into Anglo-Egyptian Sudan.
+The Italians fortified the town and brought stability to the region by successfully defeating the Mahdists at the Battle of Kassala.
+However, Italy's defeat at the Battle of Adwa in 1896 forced the Italians to evacuate the town after failing to hold it until the arrival of advancing Anglo-Egyptian forces, who re-occupied Kassala and incorporated it into Anglo-Egyptian Sudan.

 In the early 1900s, a railway was constructed, first linking Kassala to the Red Sea port of Port Sudan—built in 1906 to replace Suakin—and later, in 1929, extending to Sennar on the southern frontiers of the Gezira Cotton Scheme.
 When the Anglo-Egyptian forces re-established control over Sudan, Kassala developed into a thriving trade center serving the Ethiopian hinterlands.
 Horticulture was introduced in the fertile lands near the Gash and Barka rivers, and the British later introduced cotton cultivation.
 The Kassala Cotton Company, a subsidiary of the Sudan Plantations Syndicate, played a role in these developments.